IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Bryant_Jennings" target="_blank">Bryant Jennings</a><span style="color:Chartreuse">(professional boxer)</span>

->“When you're treating diseases with drugs, you know there's one drug you take for cholesterol, a different class of drugs you take for high blood pressure, different class of drugs you take for diabetes, but, with diet, a plant-based diet affects all these diseases.
-One diet to kinda rule them all.”
+>“When you're treating diseases with drugs, you know there's one drug you take for cholesterol, a different class of drugs you take for high blood pressure, different class of drugs you take for diabetes, but, with diet, **a plant-based diet affects all these diseases.
+One diet to kinda rule them all**.”

 >“By age 10, nearly all kids have fatty streaks in their arteries.
 This is the first sign of atherosclerosis, the leading cause of death in the United States.
 So the question for most of us is not whether we should eat healthy to prevent heart disease, but whether we want to reverse the heart disease we may already have.”

 ― <a href="https://en.wikipedia.org/wiki/Michael_Greger" target="_blank">Michael Greger</a><span style="color:Chartreuse">(physician)</span>

->“One of the main arguments that I make is that although almost everyone accepts that it is morally wrong to inflict "unnecessary" suffering and death on animals, 99% of the suffering and death that we inflict on animals can be justified only by our pleasure, amusement, or convenience.
+>“One of the main arguments that I make is that although almost everyone accepts that it is morally wrong to inflict "**unnecessary**" suffering and death on animals, 99% of the suffering and death that we inflict on animals can be justified only by our pleasure, amusement, or convenience.
 For example, the best justification that we have for killing the billions of nonhumans that we eat every year is that we enjoy the taste of animal flesh and animal products.
 This is not an acceptable justification if we take seriously, as we purport to, that it is wrong to inflict unnecessary suffering or death on animals, and it illustrates the confused thinking that I characterize as our "moral schizophrenia" when it comes to nonhumans.”

 ― <a href="https://en.wikipedia.org/wiki/Gary_L._Francione" target="_blank">Gary L. Francione</a><span style="color:Chartreuse">(ethics philosopher)</span>